 The PWM outputs become logic-level devices once normal operation starts.
-The detection is normal and is intended for driving external gate drivers, such as the ADP3418.
-Since each phase is monitored independently, operation approaching 100% duty cycle is possible.
-Also, more than one output can be on at a time for overlapping phases.
+The detection is normal and is intended for driving external gate drivers such as the ADP3418.
+Because each phase is monitored independently, operation approaching 100% duty cycle is possible.
+Also, more than one output can be on at any given time for overlapping phases.